What Does Supplication Mean in the Bible? A Simple Guide to Earnest Prayer

 She was deeply distressed and prayed to the LORD and wept bitterly.
 And she vowed a vow and said, ‘O LORD of hosts, if you will indeed look on the affliction of your servant and remember me and not forget your servant, but will give to your servant a son, then I will give him to the LORD all the days of his life, and no razor shall touch his head.’– 1 Samuel 1:10–11 (ESV)

 Hannah teaches us that supplication can be soaked with tears and still be holy.
 Her request was specific, but it was also surrendered.
 She asked boldly, yet she opened her hands before God.
-If you are carrying long-term sorrow, Hannah reminds you that prolonged pain does not disqualify you from pouring out your soul before the Lord.
+If you have been carrying grief for a long time, Hannah reminds you that it does not disqualify you from pouring out your soul before the Lord.

 Jesus himself offered prayers and supplications